 A. GALATIANS 1:23

-This is a reference to Paul, who after his conversion, resided in Arabia where he received three years of instruction from the Lord.
+This verse refers to Paul, who after his conversion, resided in Arabia where he received three years of instruction from the Lord.
 When he returned, the above passage was the response of the churches.
-Notice they called belief in Christ the faith.
+Notice they called “belief in Christ” the faith.